adrianvalencia2015/glp1-tracker/README.md

 # Vital · GLP-1 Tracker

-A private, browser-based GLP-1 injection and weight tracker.
+A private, browser-based GLP-1 injection, weight, and peptide tracker.
 No server, no accounts, no ads.
 All data lives in your browser's localStorage.

 ## Features